 Healy Pass is a corner of Ireland that looks like time passed it by and forgot all about it, leaving it untouched and unspoiled.

-Drive the road and pull in (where possible) at the top for a view of Healy Pass on one side, and then Kerry on the other (the photo below shows the Kerry side).
+When I visited recently, I met 2 or 3 other cars, max.
+Drive the road and pull in (where possible) at the top for a view of Healy Pass on one side, and then Kerry on the other.

-Originally opened in 1969, the Dursey Island cable car remains, to this day, the most used means of transport across the choppy waters of the Dursey Sound.
+One of the more unique things to do in Ireland is to climb aboard the cable car to Dursey Island.
+It’s been operating since 1969 and it’s the most used means of transport across the choppy waters of the Dursey Sound.

 The cable car runs 250m above the sea and takes just 10 minutes to transport explorers from the mainland to the most westerly of West Cork’s inhabited islands.